-The pelvic floor muscles are located between the tailbone (coccyx) and the pubic bone within the pelvis, and support the bowel and bladder along with the uterus and vagina (in females).
+The pelvic floor muscles are located between the tailbone (coccyx) and the pubic bone within the pelvis.
+They support the bowel and bladder (as well as the uterus and vagina in females).

-If the muscles are weakened, the internal organs are no longer fully supported and you may not be able to control your urine, faeces or wind.
+If your pelvic floor muscles are not functioning well, the internal organs will lack full support.
+This may stop you from being able to control your urine, faeces or wind.

 Common causes of a weakened pelvic floor include pregnancy, childbirth, prostate cancer treatment in males, obesity and the associated straining of chronic constipation.

-Pelvic floor exercises are designed to improve muscle tone and prevent the need for corrective surgery.
+Pelvic floor exercises are designed to improve your muscle tone.
+In addition they improve your brain connection to these muscles.
+Doing these exercises may prevent the need for corrective surgery.

-The symptoms of a weakened pelvic floor include:
+The symptoms of a pelvic floor dysfunction include:

-- leaking small amounts of urine when coughing, sneezing, laughing or running
+- leaking urine when coughing, sneezing, laughing or running

 - failing to reach the toilet in time

-- uncontrollably breaking wind from either the anus or vagina when bending over or lifting
+- passing wind from either the anus or vagina when bending over or lifting

 - reduced sensation in the vagina